GSA/openacr/docs/CLI.md

 ### Examples

-You can test the CLI with the following examples:
+You can test the CLI with the following example commands:

 ```bash
 # Only validate